-Activity logging for slapd is very useful when implementing an OpenLDAP-based solution - yet it must be manually enabled after software installation.
+Activity logging for slapd is very useful when implementing an OpenLDAP-based solution - and it must be manually enabled after software installation.
 Otherwise, only rudimentary messages will appear in the logs.
 Logging, like any other such configuration, is enabled via the slapd-config database.

-OpenLDAP comes with multiple logging levels with each one containing the lower one (additive).
+OpenLDAP comes with multiple logging levels, with each level containing the lower one (additive).
 A good level to try is stats.
 The slapd-config man page has more to say on the different subsystems.